 The Future of Freelancing, Part 1 of 3

 The word “freelance” brings thoughts of insecurity, unstable income and a slew of other negative terms.
 Why?
 Freelance work has been traditionally offered to writers, photographers, and consultants.
-The stigma surrounding freelancers, remote employees, and outsourcing comes from misinformation and over-publicized companies that conduct mass layoffs.
+The stigma surrounding freelancers, remote workers, and outsourcing comes from misinformation and over-publicized companies that conduct mass layoffs.
 The perceived flaws have deterred millions of people from entering the field of freelancing.

 A change is coming though.